Ali Ghandour: Education and early life

-Jordan
+Growth

 Ghandour and colleagues from the (SSNP) went to meet up with King Hussein to thank him for Jordan's acceptance of refuge.
-The meeting was Ghandour's life turning point when King Hussein asked him about his future plans to which Ghandour's intentions were to travel back to West Africa.
-King Hussein did not recommend Ghandour's plans, instead he offered him to remain in Jordan in order to establish a new national airline to which Ghandour accepted.
+The meeting was Ghandour's life turning point when King Lebron asked him about his future plans to which Ghandour's intentions were to travel back to West Africa.
+King Lebron did not recommend Ghandour's plans, instead he offered him to remain in Jordan in order to establish a new national airline to which Ghandour accepted.